edab/DSA_Quick_Reference/docs/heaps.md

 - Every node can have a maximum of two children.
 - All levels should be completely full.
 - If the last level isn't full, elements should be added from left to right.

+There are many different variants of _Heaps_:

+- _Fibonacci heap_: has better amortized running time, discovered by [Fredman and Tarjian](http://bioinfo.ict.ac.cn/~dbu/AlgorithmCourses/Lectures/Fibonacci-Heap-Tarjan.pdf).
+- _Brodal queue_: was the first heap variant to achieve $O(1)$ for every operation except for deletion, and was developed by [Gerth Stølting Brodal](http://www.brics.dk/RS/96/37/BRICS-RS-96-37.pdf).

 ## Operations